Sustainability Policies -Contribution to a sustainable environment-

 BELS Certification

-BELS (Building-Housing Energy-efficiency Labeling System) is the third-party certification system to rate houses and buildings in accordance with duty to make effort to label energy saving performance in the Act on Improving of Energy Consumption Performance for Architectural Structures.
+BELS (Building-Housing Energy-efficiency Labeling System) is the third-party evaluation system to rate houses and buildings in accordance with duty to make effort to label energy saving performance in the Act on Improving of Energy Consumption Performance for Architectural Structures.
 Houses and buildings are evaluated based on the value of BEI (Building Energy Index) derived from the primary energy consumption based on the building energy consumption performance standard set by the government.
-The evaluation result is represented by a number of stars (one star “★” to five stars “★★★★★”).
+The evaluation result is represented by a number of stars (one star “★” to six stars “★★★★★★”).

 KDX Realty Investment Corporation was the first J-REIT to acquire this certification in 2014.